 Why does milk last longer than it used to?

-Milk lasts longer thanks to advancements in milking and manufacturing techniques, as well as packaging processes.
+Milk lasts longer today thanks to improvements in milking, manufacturing, and packaging processes, as well as better cold chain management.

-Bottled milk is lasting longer on supermarket shelves and in our refrigerators at home due to a number of improved practices in the milk supply chain.
+Milk is lasting longer on supermarket shelves and in our refrigerators due to advancements throughout the milk supply chain, from the farm to the store.

 Maintaining sound cleaning practices within the dairy factory, keeping operations staff well-trained and designing plants to ensure that equipment and overall factory cleanliness is optimised, all play an important part in improving the shelf-life of milk.

-Improvements in packaging technologies and the cold chains that supply milk to retail outlets have also played a critical role in ensuring that the milk delivered to consumers remains safe and tastes great for longer on our shelves.
+Improvements in packaging technologies and cold chain systems (which keep milk cold from factory to retail) have also played a critical role in ensuring that milk stays safe and tastes great for longer.

 Was this useful?